rhysstever/Eona/Eona (World).md

 The [[Deities of Eona]] is the pantheon worshipped within Eona.
 It contains 17 deities, each harboring power in their own, unique domain.
 While every deity is worshipped, some are illegal to openly worship in particular nations.

 ## Calendar
-Below is outlined the world's calendar.
+Outlined below is the world's calendar.
 Each of four seasons is broken in half into two months.
 Each month 30 days and named after a deity: based on what is valued during the time of the year.

 | Season | #   | Month   | Values                        |
 | ------ | --- | ------- | ----------------------------- |